Ohyoukillkenny/riscv-simulator/README.md

-### RISC-V Simulator
+# RISC-V Simulator

-#### Introduction
+## Introduction

-This is an implementation of the RISC-V simulator, finished as an term project for COMP 554 at Rice University.
+This is an implementation of the RISC-V simulator, finished as a term project for COMP 554 at Rice University.
 The RISC-V Instruction Manual is located at:  https://content.riscv.org/wp-content/uploads/2017/05/riscv-spec-v2.2.pdf

 In general, the idea of this project is to simulate a CPU under RISC-V architecture and then help people to understand how a CPU processes the instructions from RISC-V Instruction set.
-Also, this project is a good practice for us to get familiar with RISC-V instruction set and learn more about how CPU works in modern computers.
+Also, this project is a good practice for us to get familiar with the RISC-V instruction set and learn more about how CPU works in modern computers.

-#### How to Work
+## How to Work

 In our project, **first of all, we put some 01 instructions in a txt file**, exp., *exe.txt* with below manners: